rbkayz/supexplain/README.md

 ## SupExplain

 SupExplain is an AI Postgres Query Plan Explainer that helps you visualize your queries and optimize performance with AI.
+Live deployment [here](https://supexplain.vercel.app)

 It uses the PEV library to visualize the query plan of your queries, and GPT-4o to analyze your query plan and suggest recommendations